-- 19.16 High Impact designated institutions are required to establish audit, risk, remuneration and nomination committees.
+19.1 Major High Impact institutions are required to establish audit, risk, remuneration and nomination committees.
 Where an institution is part of a wider group where remuneration and nomination committees exist, it may not need separate such committees.
 The Central Bank shall be informed of this decision promptly and retains the discretion to require the establishment of these committees.
-No single individual may hold the position of Chairman of the audit committee and risk committee simultaneously. - 19.7 Board consideration of risk-related issues may be enhanced by members serving on more than one board sub-committee, as members may gain a greater appreciation of risk considerations across the institution.
-Cross memberships between key sub-committees of the board should be encouraged.
-The audit committee and the risk committee shall have at least one shared member.
-The remuneration committee and the risk committee shall have at least one shared member.
+No single individual may hold the position of Chairman of the audit committee and risk committee simultaneously.

+19.7 The Chairman of the remuneration committee shall be a member of the risk committee and the Chairman of the risk committee shall be a member of the remuneration committee.